miztiik/elasticache-for-app-performance/README.md

     - Resources created during [deployment](#🚀-resource-deployment-using-aws-cdk)
     - Delete CloudWatch Lambda LogGroups
-    - _Any other customer resources, you have created for this demo_
+    - _Any other custom resources, you have created for this demo_

     ```bash
     # Delete from cdk